OSINT

 NextDNS

 NextDNS is a cloud-based DNS solution which helps to perform content filtering and many more things.
 It serves as an alternative to the DNS provided by the ISP.
-There are times when we want to block access to certain websites in our system and want to check what were the websites visited by the user.
+Sometimes, we want to block access to certain websites in our system and check which websites the user visited.

 The profile can be setup using the DNS address given at the following link: